 However, nearby in the Prince Edward area lay three really special and quirky markets that tourists should not miss out on.
 Each one is unique in its own way, with a focus on one particular thing for sale.
 Even though you probably won’t be taking back a goldfish, (but don’t you wish you could?), these three markets are very interesting, and worth wandering around, even if just to take some great pictures.

-Here’s our self-guided walking tour of Prince Edward’s three special markets, plus other things to see and do nearby.
+Here’s our self-guided walking tour of the three special Kowloon markets markets, plus other things to see and do nearby.

 The Goldfish Market